pouryawJs/pouryawJs/README.md

 ## Content & Community

 I have also created programming tips content for developers, mainly around JavaScript, VS Code, and developer productivity, reaching a small developer audience on Instagram.
+I previously shared programming tips with a 6k+ developer audience on Instagram.

 ## Open Source Focus